 This button is situated at the end of the action row, at the upper right corner of the screen.
-When it is activated, you exit editing mode for the currently displayed note and the Virtual keyboard is hidden.
+When it is activated, you exit editing mode for the currently displayed note and the virtual keyboard is hidden.
 This button only appears when the Notes Text Field is being edited.

 Beneath the Action Row, you will find a text label which shows the date and time the note was created.
-Directly beneath the date and time, you will find the Notes Text Field, which contains the contents of the note, and beneath this, a Virtual keyboard.
-If you are creating a new note, the text label which shows the date and time of the note's creation, isn't present.
+Directly beneath the date and time, you will find the Notes Text Field, which contains the contents of the note, and beneath this, a virtual keyboard.

 Sometimes an Action Row can be split so that some buttons are at the top below the status bar, and others are on a toolbar at the bottom of the screen.
 The Action Row for the Notes Content screen is split in this way, but while the Notes Text Field is activated for editing, you can't navigate to the buttons at the bottom.
-This is because the Virtual keyboard is in the way.
-Activating the "Done" button takes you out of editing mode, and the Virtual keyboard is hidden.
+This is because the virtual keyboard is in the way.
+Pressing the "Done" button takes you out of editing mode, and the virtual keyboard is hidden.
 Now you will be able to find the following items on the toolbar: